BSidesMUC/BSidesMunich2024/_talks/002-05_D9ZKCT_mystical-vulnerabilities-exploring-the-oddities-in-cybersecurity.md

 keynote: false
 layout: talk
 speakers:
-- bio: "Massimo is a passionate Cyber Security Analyst, currently collaborating with Kemetmueller Information Security on vulnerabilities research, their trends, and how to efficiently face the storm.
-Formerly employed at the European Central Bank, where he took care of vulnerability management as well, his approach in such a dynamic realm is complemented by a keen interest in GRC, to try to see the problems from a broader perspective.\r\nHis paper \"Regulatory Compliance Verification:
+- bio: "Massimo is a passionate Cyber Security Analyst, currently working in the Deutsche Börse Group (Eurex Clearing) as an Associate Information Security Specialist.
-    A Privacy Preserving Approach\" was presented last year at the CSNet 2023 (IEEE ComSoc) conference in Montreal.\r\nTwo master's degrees in Cyber Security (ouch!) with minor in Digital Innovation & Entrepreneurship, and a lot of thirst for knowledge, desire to share, and make together the Internet a safer place!"
+    Previously collaborating with Kemetmueller Information Security on vulnerabilities research, their trends, and how to efficiently face the storm.
+In addition, he was formerly employed at the European Central Bank as an IT Security Trainee, where he took care of Vulnerability Management as well.\r\nHis approach in such a dynamic realm is complemented by a keen interest in Security Governance, IT Risk Management, and IT Compliance (especially with DORA and ISO 27001) in order to try to see the problems from a broader perspective.\r\nHis paper \"Regulatory Compliance Verification: A Privacy Preserving Approach\" was presented last year at the CSNet 2023 (IEEE ComSoc) conference in Montreal.\r\nTwo master's degrees in Cyber Security (ouch!) with minor in Digital Innovation & Entrepreneurship, and a lot of thirst for knowledge, desire to share, and make together the Internet a safer place!"
   handle: false
   name: Massimo Morello
   photo: https://pretalx.com/media/avatars/QZHZMG_ZgwKrEe.jpg